 For this reason, fasting now and again can be beneficial.
 By fasting more regularly, you will also be able to prepare your body for fasting next Ramadan, and this won’t be so much of a shock to the system.

 4. Quit smoking for good

 For smokers intending to quit, Ramadan is an ideal time to gradually stop smoking and eventually curb the harmful habit altogether.
-Now that Ramadan is over, if you are a smoker, try not to give into the temptation of smoking.
-You stopped during Ramadan, so it shows you are able to cut this harmful habit out of your lifestyle.
+Now that Ramadan is over, if you are a smoker, try not to give in to the temptation of smoking.
+You stopped during Ramadan, so it shows you can cut this harmful habit out of your lifestyle.
 To take your mind off of smoking, perhaps look to replace it with a healthier habit such as exercise.